- Published Articles

 November 19th, 2020

 On November 13, 2020, Frankfurt Kurnit held its Third Annual Ethics Summit.
 The Summit consisted of three hour-long panels, earning the attendees three ethics CLE credits in New York and California.
 Below are summaries of the three panels.

 Hard Bargaining or Extortion: A 2020 Update Addressing Aggressive Litigation and Settlement Tactics

 The first panel of the day focused on aggressive tactics in litigation.
-The panel featured John B. Harris, Richard Maltz and Jared Benjamin of Frankfurt Kurnit and Anne C. Auten, Vice-President-Senior Claims Counsel at ALAS in Chicago.
+The panel featured John B. Harris and Richard Maltz of Frankfurt Kurnit and Anne C. Auten, Vice-President-Senior Claims Counsel at ALAS in Chicago.
 Read more.

 Dollars and Change: The Ethics of Litigation Funding

 The second panel of the day focused on the ethics of litigation funding, with a special focus on recent decisions, ethics opinions, and rule amendments on this subject.
-The panel featured Prof. Anthony Sebok of Benjamin N. Cardozo School of Law and Ronald C. Minkoff, Tyler Maulsby, and Viviane Scott of Frankfurt Kurnit.
+The panel featured Prof. Anthony Sebok of Benjamin N. Cardozo School of Law and Ronald C. Minkoff and Tyler Maulsby of Frankfurt Kurnit.
 Read more.

 Frankfurt Kurnit's Ethics Game Show